H7O/Com.H.Data.Common/README.md

 using Microsoft.Data.SqlClient;

 string conStr = @"connection string goes here";
-DbConnection dc = new SqlConnection(conStr);
+using DbConnection dc = new SqlConnection(conStr);
 // ^ note the use of DbConnection instead of SqlConnection.
 The extension methods
 // are defined on DbConnection
+// Also note the use of 'using' keyword to ensure proper disposal of the connection

-var result = dc.ExecuteQuery("select 'John' as name, '123' as phone");
+using var result = dc.ExecuteQuery("select 'John' as name, '123' as phone");
+// ^ returns DbQueryResult<dynamic> which implements IEnumerable<dynamic> and IDisposable
-// ^ returns IEnumerable<dynamic>, you can also return IEnumerable<T> where T is your data model class by using the ExecuteQuery<T> method.
+// You can also return DbQueryResult<T> where T is your data model class by using the ExecuteQuery<T> method.
+// The 'using' keyword ensures proper disposal of database resources (reader and optionally connection)

-// Example: var result = dc.ExecuteQuery<YourDataModelClass>("select 'John' as name, '123' as phone");
+// Example: using var result = dc.ExecuteQuery<YourDataModelClass>("select 'John' as name, '123' as phone");
-// Also, returns IAsyncEnumerable when called asynchronously via dc.ExecuteQueryAsync()
+// Also, returns DbAsyncQueryResult<dynamic> when called asynchronously via dc.ExecuteQueryAsync()
 // or dc.ExecuteQueryAsync<T>()
 // And for executing a command that does not return any data, you can use the ExecuteCommand()
 // or ExecuteCommandAsync() methods